shuaibiyy/awesome-tf/README.md

 - [terrahelp](https://github.com/opencredo/terrahelp) - Command line utility aimed at providing supplementary functionality which can sometimes prove useful when working with Terraform.
 - [terrahub](https://github.com/TerraHubCorp/terrahub) - TerraHub is terraform automation and orchestration tool.
 Seamlessly integrated into console.terrahub.io, enterprise friendly GUI to show realtime terraform executions, as well as auditing and reporting capabilities for historical terraform runs.
 - [terrascan](https://github.com/cesar-rodriguez/terrascan) - Collection of security and best practice test for static code analysis of terraform templates
+- [terratag](https://github.com/env0/terratag) - Terratag is a CLI tool that enables users of Terraform to automatically create and maintain tags across their entire set of AWS, Azure, and GCP resources
 - [Checkov](https://github.com/bridgecrewio/checkov/) - Terraform static analysis tool for terraform>=0.12
 - [tfenv](https://github.com/tfutils/tfenv) - Terraform version manager inspired by rbenv.
 - [tfjson](https://github.com/palantir/tfjson) - *(outdated)* Utility to read in a Terraform plan file and dump it out in JSON.